Texeljoy/HTEffect_Support_Android/README_EN.md

 ---

 ## **Recent updates**
+- **2023.11.23:** v3.0.1
+    - Improve the beauty fit
+    - Optimize the stretching of beauty eyeliner

 - **2023.11.20:** v3.0.0
     - Green screen cutout with added background image local upload function
     - Improve the effectiveness of beauty and makeup recommendations